 Embrace it!
 Own it!
 Encourage it!

-I believe there so no one way, or right way, to be creative.
+There is no one way, or right way,